-Conal McCarthy is the programme director in the School of Art History, Classics and Religious Studies at Victoria University of Wellington.
+Conal McCarthy is the programme director of the Museum and Heritage Studies programme at Victoria University of Wellington.
 He has degrees in English, Art History, Museum Studies and te reo Māori.
 He has strong links with museums, art galleries and heritage organisations around New Zealand, and has worked in a variety of professional roles including education and public programmes, interpretation, governance, collections and curatorial work.
 His academic research interests include museum history, theory and practice, exhibition history, Māori visual culture and contemporary heritage issues.
 Conal has published widely on the historical and contemporary Māori engagement with museums, including Exhibiting Māori: A history of colonial cultures of display (2007), Museums and Māori: Heritage professionals, indigenous collections, current practice (2011) and Museum practice: The contemporary museum at work (2015) in the series International Handbooks of Museum Studies.

 You are a former staff member at Te Papa, and you were there on the Museum’s opening day 20 years ago.
 Was working on this book a sentimental journey?